 Oaxacan Green Dent Corn has been grown by the Zapotec people of southern Mexico for centuries for green corn tamales made from fresh green corn masa.
-Corn kernals are smooth in beautiful, striking shades of green from bronze to pea-green to emerald-green.
+Corn kernels are smooth in beautiful, striking shades of green from bronze to pea-green to emerald-green.
 Dried kernels are ground into a delicious, nutty, green flour, which makes some of the best cornbread you'll ever taste.
-Fresh dent corn is excellent roasted on a bar-b-que as it carmelizes the sugars into a rich, hearty flavor unlike anything else.
+Fresh dent corn is excellent roasted on a barbecue as it caramelizes the sugars into a rich, hearty flavor unlike anything else.

 Drought resistant, sturdy, 5 - 6 ft. plants produce emerald green kernels on 6 - 8 inch ears.

 Plant corn directly in warm and rich soil 1 or 2 weeks after last frost in spring.
 Germination is best in soil temperature of at least 60F.
 At 55F, it will be retarded, and at 50F there is minimal germination.